Understanding adrenocortical carcinoma (ACC)

 What treatment options are there for ACC?
 1

 Surgery to remove the affected adrenal gland is usually the first choice of treatment.
-Medicines, or radiotherapy, aim to reduce the risk of recurrence.
+Radiotherapy can be an option to reduce the risk of recurrence.
+Medical therapy can also reduce the risk of recurrence and/or help manage the symptoms such as hypercortisolism.2

 If you are a patient, please contact your physician for more information.